Clastify logo

 1060010000.6

-Large multicellular organisms deal with this access problem in two connected ways.
+Large multicellular organisms solve this access problem in two connected ways.
 They develop specialized exchange surfaces, such as alveoli in mammalian lungs or moist mesophyll cell surfaces in leaves.
-Animals also use transport systems, especially the circulatory system, to move gases between the exchange surface and internal cells.
-Diffusion still carries out the final short-distance movement, but bulk transport moves materials over the long distances.
+Animals also use transport systems, especially the circulatory system, to distribute gases between the exchange surface and internal cells.
+Diffusion still handles the final short-distance movement, while bulk transport carries materials over long distances.

 Four shared features

-A gas-exchange surface is a biological interface across which oxygen, carbon dioxide or both diffuse between an organism and its environment.
-It may be a gill, an alveolus or a leaf mesophyll surface, but the same design principles keep turning up.
+A gas-exchange surface is a biological interface where oxygen, carbon dioxide or both diffuse between an organism and its environment.
+It might be a gill, an alveolus or a leaf mesophyll surface, but the same design principles keep showing up.

 Gas-exchange surfaces are: